Maximize Your Website's Potential: The Importance of a Content Audit

 1. Decide what you want from your content

 Mandatory pages like About Us or Contact Us are exceptions to this general categorization.
-You may be able to improve these pages (meta descriptions, URL slugs, etc.) but they stand outside this overall content analysis/audit.
+You may be able to improve these pages (meta descriptions, URL slugs, etc.), but they stand outside this overall content analysis/audit.

 2. Collect all your content

-- Is it worth people's time?
-Is it helpful, informative or entertaining?
+Is it worth people's time?
+Is it helpful, informative, or entertaining?
 Does it answer questions, help solve problems, or keep the reader interested?

 4. Optimize and revise your content

-5. Do a content audit annually
+5. Do a content audit annually, at least

 Don't worry.
 It gets easier every time.
-Because you will be constantly weeding out the bad.
-And you'll have a database in place to work from.
+Because you will constantly be weeding out the bad, and you'll have a database in place to work from.

 Your efforts will be well worth the work.
 Search engines reward sites that are well-organized and worthwhile in terms of their content.
 Don't get discouraged if you don't see results from your content audit immediately.
 It'll take time for Google to recognize your updated content.